+2 Participants exempt from taxes in Japan based on a tax treaty between Japan and the participant's home country are not necessarily exempt from tax obligations in their home countries.
+It is the responsibility of individual participants to clarify such obligations prior to their departure for Japan.
+Each participant is responsible for the payment of any obligatory home country taxes.

+3 Applicants with Japanese ancestry may unknowingly possess Japanese citizenship, due to being registered on their grandparents' or other relatives' family registry.
+Please be sure to check with your family (parents, grandparents, or other relatives) about whether or not you possess Japanese citizenship.

+possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries.
-(8) Not have lived in Japan for 6 or more years in total since 2015.

-(9) Have a desire to proactively maintain relations with Japan, even after completion of the Programme.

-(10) Concerning entry into Japan for participation on the Programme, agree to reside in Japan under the status of residence stipulated in Article 2-2 of the Immigration Control and Refugee Recognition Act.
-However, this does not apply to special permanent residents as defined in Article 3 of the Special Act on the Immigration Control of, inter alia, those who have lost Japanese Nationality pursuant to the Treaty of Peace with Japan.

-(11) Be willing to obey all Japanese laws.

-(12) Not possess a record of crimes which would render them inappropriate for participation in the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), narcotics and other drug-related offenses, sexual offenses, crimes involving children, etc).

-(13) Applicants with a suspended jail term must have finished their period of probation by the time they submit their application form.
+- (6) Be adept in contemporary standard pronunciation, rhythm, and intonation in the designated language4 and possess excellent language ability that can be applied accurately and appropriately, as well as have the ability to form sentences in a comprehensive and logical manner. - (7) Not have participated on the Programme since the 2022 JET Programme year or have participated on the Programme for more than 6 years in total. - (8) Not have declined a position on the Programme after receiving notification of assignment in the previous JET Programme year (excluding cases where it is accepted that the Participant had a valid, inevitable reason for withdrawing). - (9) Not have lived in Japan for 6 or more years in total since 2015. - (10) Have a desire to proactively maintain relations with Japan, even after completion of the Programme. - (11) Concerning entry into Japan for participation on the Programme, agree to reside in Japan under the status of residence stipulated in Article 2-2 of the Immigration Control and Refugee Recognition Act.
+However, this does not apply to special permanent residents as defined in Article 3 of the Special Act on the Immigration Control of, inter alia, those who have lost Japanese Nationality pursuant to the Treaty of Peace with Japan. - (12) Be willing to comply with all Japanese laws. - (13) Not possess a record of crimes which would render them inappropriate for participation in the Programme (e.g., DUI (driving under the influence of alcohol and/or drugs), narcotics and other drug-related offenses, sexual offenses, crimes involving children, etc). - (14) Applicants with a suspended jail term must have finished their period of probation by the time they submit their application form. - (15) Have a functional command of oral and written English. - (16) Have a functional command of oral and written Japanese (equivalent to the Japanese Language Proficiency Test N1 or N2).

-(14) Be recommended by a participating countries' National Olympic Committee (NOC), a government organisation, sports association, etc., as excelling in the instruction of a certain designated sport(s) or be otherwise recognised to have equivalent abilities.
-Furthermore, applicants must have either graduated from a vocational college, etc., and obtained coaching certification/qualification, or have at least 3 years of coaching experience in the designated sport.